 I began to meditate at the age of seventeen and was led into the Indian tradition through the writings of Ram Dass and his Guru Neem Kroli Baba.
 I studied with the Vedanta Society of America in Portland, Oregon for several years from 1976-1977.
 In early 1982 at the age of 25 I took sanyas in a non-traditional order and lived the next 10 years in Ashrams in the USA and in India.
 In all I have lived over 6 years in India primarily studying and practicing meditation.
 I am a terrible tourist.
 I have seen a few cities in India and been to source of the Ganga once on a 350cc Enfield (at least until the landslides covered the road).

 I have now been practicing natural medicine as a professional since 1987.
 I began with massage therapies, learned prana healing, studied herbal therapies for many years and exclusively Ayurveda since 1990.
-I have seen thousands of clients over the years - mostly women (of course they are usually smarted and faster than men!) and have shared some of my clinical experience in writing.
-I have written six books on the healing traditions of India and three text books for schools of Ayurveda in the West.
+I have seen thousands of clients over the years - mostly women and have shared some of my clinical experience in writing.
+I have written fifteen books on the healing traditions of India including text books for schools of Ayurveda in the West.
 In my writings and in my practice with clients I strive to adapt Ayurveda to the culture, psychology and environment that I am addressing at the moment.
-I live in Europe where I use primarily European plants and herbs in my practice.
+I live in Switzerland where I use primarily European plants and herbs in my practice.
 I use only Western foods and terminology in my practice and most of all I never give more than what a client can absorb mentally and physically at any one time.

 2005 - Awarded title of Vaidya (Ayurvedic doctor) Varanasi, India

 The Psychology of Transformation in Yoga, 2013, CreateSpace, USA